FAQS

 What is greenwashing?

-Greenwashing involves making false, misleading, or unsubstantiated claims about the environmental benefits of a product, service, or organisation, creating a perception that doesn’t match the actual impact.
+Greenwashing refers to making false, misleading, or exaggerated claims about the environmental benefits of a product, service, or organisation, creating an impression that doesn’t reflect the reality.
+This practice can undermine genuine sustainability efforts and damage stakeholder trust.

 What is The Anti-Greenwash Charter?